Earlier in the Day:

 For the Loonie

-It’s a particularly quiet day ahead on the economic data front.
-There are no material stats due out of Canada to provide the Loonie with direction.
+It’s a relatively quiet day ahead on the economic data front.
+Foreign securities purchases for April are due out later today.

 For a look at all of today’s economic events, check out our economic calendar.